 UNDERSTANDING THE JUDICIAL SYSTEM – Speakers will include women who are serving in the court systems in a variety of positions.
 Speakers may include probation officers, attorneys and judges.
 The class allows for a question and answer session at the end.

-The Talent Show is on Friday evening!
+The Talent Show is on Friday!

 If you plan to try out for the Talent Show be sure to bring any necessary music, props and costumes.
 Pianos are available.
 For dance performances, if you bring dance shoes bring all necessary gear to care for them.
 We inspect shoes prior to use for safety, especially for on pointe performances.